-Whale Watching from Reykjavik
+Whale Watching in the Reykjavik Area

 The whale watching boats sail out from Reykjavík towards the Faxaflói bay all year round.
 In clear and nice weather, you might see some of the most beautiful mountains off in the distance.
 Often, we can spot the majestic Snaefellsjökull and Myrdalsjökull glaciers and some cone-shaped volcanoes on the Reykjanes peninsula.